SebMouren/command-line-api-wiki/Concepts.md

 ## Argument

-An argument is a value passed to an option.
+An argument is a value passed to an option or command.

 Arguments can have default values, expected types, and configurable arity. `System.CommandLine` will reject arguments that don't match these expectations.